-An Epic Fantasy Adventure Story!
+An Epic and Dark Fantasy Adventure Story!

 Against her chest rested a turquoise green gemstone with a vein of white and grey.
 In the fading light he could just make out a silver dragon’s claw bail that connected the gemstone to a plain silver necklace.